 LEVEL 3 comprises 24 narrative books and accompanying activities for children aged 5-6.
 The level also includes material curated in partnership with SEE Learning from Emory University, which focuses on attention to the breath, body and trauma-informed teaching.

-The HomeKit programme is designed for parents to engage with their children at home.
+Our EQlicious programme is designed for parents to engage with their children at home.
 It is based upon the same narrative picture books as in the classroom programme but with 5 x 10-minute activities with accompanying resources per week.
-The HomeKits are digitally-based and include animated videos as well as PDFs of the books.
+The EQlicious kit is digitally-based and includes animated videos as well as PDFs of the books.
 They are designed to complement classroom learning, as well as provide learning to children when not at school.

 A 30-week programme curated and adapted for refugee and IDP settings (internally displaced persons) comprising 5 x 30 minute lessons per week with 30 narrative picture books and resources.